laravel/docs/cashier-paddle.md

 <a name="webhooks-csrf-protection"></a>
 #### Webhooks and CSRF Protection

 Since Paddle webhooks need to bypass Laravel's [CSRF protection](/docs/{{version}}/csrf), you should ensure that Laravel does not attempt to verify the CSRF token for incoming Paddle webhooks.
-To accomplish this, you should list `paddle/*` in the `validateCsrfTokens` middleware method in your application's `bootstrap/app.php` file:
+To accomplish this, you should exclude `paddle/*` from CSRF protection in your application's `bootstrap/app.php` file:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->validateCsrfTokens(except: [